 Initiative 3.2.2 with a focus on commuter express routes, connecting workers to employment, and provide connections strategically to the transit networks in Lee and Collier counties to facilitate access to key activity centers.
 Coordinate with FDOT Commuter Services to enhance and expand carpool and vanpool strategies and services to connect workforce communities with employment locations within the region; identify properties for park-and-ride lots in areas with high mobility demand as funding is available.
-Ongoing Refer to Initiatives 1.4.2 and 2.1.1 Participate in quarterly meetings. ate the development and pro ough public and private part ces with local, regional, state planning Objective 4.1 use and transportation planning efforts to incorporate transit rocess.
+Ongoing Refer to Initiatives 1.4.2 and 2.1.1 Participate in quarterly meetings. ces with local, regional, state planning Objective 4.1 use and transportation olanning efforts to incorporate transit rocess.
 Initiative 4.1.1 Work with Collier County to implement recommendations listed in the Collier County Transit Impact Analysis (TIA).
 2023 CAT will coordinate with County Planning Division to pursue inclusion of the recommended changes listed in the TIA into the Collier County Land Development Code and Growth Management Plan as applicable.
 Implement recommendations from TIA by 2023.